dkapanidis/docker-training/chapters/1.3.docker.images/slides.md

 ---

-# Searching for images

-* We cannot list *all* images on a remote registry, but we can search for a specific keyword:

-    ```shell
-    $ docker search zookeeper
-    NAME                  DESCRIPTION                 STARS  OFFICIAL  AUTOMATED
-    jplock/zookeeper      Builds a docker image ...
-103              [OK]
-    mesoscloud/zookeeper  ZooKeeper                   42               [OK]
-    springxd/zookeeper    A Docker image that ca...
-5                [OK]
-    elevy/zookeeper       ZooKeeper configured t...
-3                [OK]
-    ```

-* "Stars" indicate the popularity of the image.
-* "Official" images are those in the root namespace.
-* "Automated" images are built automatically by the Docker Hub.
-  <br/>(This means that their build recipe is always available.)

----

-# Downloading images

-There are two ways to download images.

-* Explicitly, with `docker pull`.
-* Implicitly, when executing `docker run` and the image is not found locally.

----

-# Pulling an image

-* To pull an image do:

-    ```shell
-    $ docker pull alpine:3.5
-    3.5: Pulling from library/alpine
-    0a8490d0dfd3: Pull complete
-    Digest: sha256:dfbd4a3a8ebca874ebd2474f044a0b33600d4523d03b0df76e5c5986cb02d7e8
-    Status: Downloaded newer image for alpine:3.5

-* As seen previously, images are made up of layers.
-* Docker has downloaded all the necessary layers.
-* In this example, `:3.5` indicates which exact version of Alpine
-  we would like.
-It is a *version tag*.
-* Alpine is a really small Operating System (~2Mb!), perfect for containers

----

 # Image and tags

 * Images can have tags.
 * Tags define image versions or variants.
 * `docker pull ubuntu` will refer to `ubuntu:latest`.
 * The `:latest` tag is generally updated often.

----

-# When to (not) use tags

-Dont specify tags:

-* When doing rapid testing and prototyping.
-* When experimenting.
-* When you want the latest version.

-Do specify tags:

-* When recording a procedure into a script.
-* When going to production.
-* To ensure that the same version will be used everywhere.
-* To ensure repeatability later.

----

-# Section summary

-We've learned how to:

-* Understand images and layers.
-* Understand Docker image namespacing.
-* Search and download images.